GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ```

 ### Get Authorization URL

-`GetAuthorizationURL` method returns OpenID Connect Provider authentication URL to which client application must redirect user to authorize the release of personal data.
+The `GetAuthorizationURL` method returns the OpenID Connect Provider authentication URL to which the client application must redirect the user to authorize the release of personal data.
 The response URL includes state value, which can be used to obtain tokens required for authentication.
 This state value used to maintain state between the request and the callback.

 **Required parameters:**

-* OpHost   - OpenID Connect Provider Url
+- OpHost: The URL of the OpenID Connect Provider (OP)

-* oxdport  - the port of the oxd server
+- oxdport: the port of the oxd server

-* oxdId    - oxd Id from client registration
+- oxdId: oxd Id from client registration

 **Request:**
 ```csharp